 - Icebreaker merino mid-weight fleece

 - Rab Spark waterproof jacket – packs really small, completely wind and waterproof

-- Blue Linen jacket.
+- Linen jacket.
 Always worn at check in for international flights in the (usually vain) hope of getting an upgrade!

 Carolyn discovered merino years ago.
 I only started using it last year in New Zealand.
 Incredible stuff, amazingly warm, very light weight.
 A little mentioned attribute are its’ “no stink” properties – basically you can wear it for a week and it still smells as fresh as a daisy!
 What I have been missing!
 Should have listened to my wife years ago!
 These base layers are very thin so in ultra cold places I just wear more of them.

 5 pairs of underpants ( 1 pair merino!)